Skip to main content

 HeaderDescriptionExample

-X-RateLimit-LimitMaximum number of requests allowed in the current window200
+X-RateLimit-LimitMaximum number of queries allowed in the current window200

-X-RateLimit-RemainingNumber of requests remaining in the current window150
+X-RateLimit-RemainingNumber of queries remaining in the current window150

 X-RateLimit-ResetUnix timestamp when the rate limit window resets1234567890